Progressive-Insurance/oculr-ngx/docs/display-directive.md

 ## Alternate methods

 Some situations may require a consuming application to have more control when the display events are dispatched.
 Use the [EventDispatchService]() to have more control when dispatching display events.

+## Feedback

+Is something not working or unclear?
+Please create an [issue](https://github.com/Progressive/monocle-ngx/issues/new/choose) or [PR](https://github.com/Progressive/monocle-ngx/blob/main/CONTRIBUTING.md).